Table of Content

 We've all felt that familiar butterflies or restlessness before a nerve-wracking presentation or a visit to the dentist.
 These mild jitters are part of the body's evolutionary response, a connection to the fight-or-flight mechanism.
 Anxiety triggers the release of adrenaline and other hormones, boosting our energy and optimising our systems to prioritise lung and heart functions.
 This natural chain reaction serves a purpose in moderation but can become overwhelming in individuals with generalised anxiety disorder (GAD).
 According to Dianne Chambless, PhD, a psychology professor at the University of Pennsylvania, anxiety itself isn't problematic.
 It's when it escalates to a severe degree, impinging on one's quality of life, work, relationships, and overall well-being, that it transforms into a disorder.

-Anxiety is a common mental health challenge that impacts individuals of all genders.
-However, women often face distinctive life experiences that can trigger or exacerbate anxiety.
-Hormonal fluctuations during puberty, pregnancy, and menopause make women more vulnerable to anxiety during these phases, with perinatal anxiety occurring during pregnancy and the postpartum period.
+Anxiety is a common mental health challenge that affects individuals of all genders, but anxiety in women is often influenced by distinctive life experiences.
+Hormonal fluctuations during key phases such as puberty, pregnancy, and menopause make women particularly vulnerable.
+These changes can heighten the risk of anxiety disorders, with conditions like perinatal anxiety emerging during pregnancy and the postpartum period.

 Several types of anxiety are particularly unique to women: